 2018 Investor Rights Agreement.
-As described under the heading "Certain Relationships and Related Party Transactions-Arrangements with Workers United," we anticipate entering into an investor rights agreement pursuant to which we will agree, among other things, to file registration statements that would allow the Workers United Related Parties to resell their shares of common stock following a one-year lock-up in connection with this offering, and the agreement will also contain a restriction on the Workers United Related Parties to sell their shares in accordance with Rule 144 after the expiration of that one-year period.
+As described under the heading "Certain Relationships and Related Party Transactions-Arrangements with Workers United," we entered into an investor rights agreement pursuant to which we agreed, among other things, to file registration statements that would allow the Workers United Related Parties to resell their shares of common stock following a one-year lock-up in connection with our initial public offering, and the agreement also contains a restriction on the Workers United Related Parties to sell their shares in accordance with Rule 144 after the expiration of that one-year period.